Rome ePrix

-The Rome ePrix is an annual race of the single-seater, electrically powered Formula E championship held at the Circuito Cittadino dell'EUR in Rome, Italy.
+The Rome ePrix was an annual race of the single-seater, electrically powered Formula E championship held at the Circuito Cittadino dell'EUR in Rome, Italy.
 The race became official when local government unanimously approved of the race.
 It featured the second longest lap of the season, behind the Marrakesh ePrix, until 2019.
 A longer circuit was presented for the 2021 double-header, making it the longest circuit of the calendar, just above the Valencia ePrix and Monaco ePrix, the latter was extended similarly to its usual Grand Prix layout.
+The race was dropped since the 2023–24 season and was replaced by the Misano ePrix in 2024.